The future of hospital medical device management

 Achieving health equity

-As a Crown Entity and Tiriti o Waitangi partner, achieving health equity for Māori is a key priority.
+As a Crown entity and Tiriti o Waitangi partner, achieving health equity for Māori is a key priority.
 We also need to meet the needs of Pacific peoples, disabled people, and other groups who face barriers to accessing or using hospital medical devices.

 Working with our sector partners